cym13/various-tutorials/object-system.rst

 We first need a subject, so let's talk about cats.
-That's not because animals are the classical subject for object oriented programming, but mostly because they are juste damn too cute.
+That's not because animals are the classical subject for object oriented programming, but mostly because they are just damn too cute.

 First approach
 ==============